Mateo Tanlongo

-Mateo Tanlongo (born 12 August 2003) is an Argentine professional footballer who plays as a defensive midfielder for Primeira Liga club Sporting CP.
+Mateo Tanlongo (born 12 August 2003) is an Argentine professional footballer who plays as a defensive midfielder for Liga Portugal 2 club Sporting CP B.

 Club career

 Rosario Central

 Tanlongo joined the youth system of Rosario Central in March 2010.
 After spending the next ten years in their academy, notably becoming the second youngest reserve debutant, the midfielder was promoted into the first-team by Kily González in mid-2020; having signed his first professional contract in June.
 A knee injury in October saw him miss two months.
 In January 2021, having gone unused on the bench versus Defensa y Justicia on 2 January, Tanlongo made his debut in the Copa de la Liga Profesional on 9 January in a loss away to Lanús; replacing Emmanuel Ojeda with seventeen minutes left, aged seventeen.

 Sporting CP

 On January 5, Tanlongo signed a contract until 2027 with Primeira Liga club Sporting CP, on a free transfer.
 His release clause was set at €60 million.